Reliance Partners: History

-In 2020, Reliance Partners acquired the assets of Capacity Southeast, a Nashville, Tennessee-based retail insurance agency before announcing the acquisition of Ohio-based Borderless Coverage in 2021.
-The company also expanded their corporate footprint in Chattanooga, Tennessee signing a lease with disability insurer, Unum.
+In 2020, Reliance Partners acquired the assets of Capacity Southeast, a Nashville, Tennessee–based retail insurance agency before announcing the acquisition of Ohio-based Borderless Coverage in 2021.
+The company also expanded their corporate footprint in Chattanooga, Tennessee, signing a lease with disability insurer, Unum.
 Later in 2021, Tennessee Governor Bill Lee announced grants totaling $1.3 million for training and the expansion of Reliance's recently opened Chattanooga headquarters would lead to the creation of 100 additional jobs.

-In August 2022, Reliance Partners announced an investment from Carousel Capital, a Charlotte, North Carolina-based private equity firm.
+In August 2022, Reliance Partners announced an investment from Carousel Capital, a Charlotte, North Carolina–based private equity firm.
 In October 2022, the company announced its intentions to open a new office location in Phoenix, Arizona.
+In January of 2023, the Phoenix location opened up and is expected to have 60 employers by end of 2023.